-WA ScamNet has received reports about fake advertisements for rental properties that attempt to scam two weeks of rent as a deposit, plus bond money.
+WA ScamNet has received reports about fake advertisements for rental properties that attempt to scam rent and bond money.

 In this scam, prospective tenants responded to advertisements on Gumtree for rental properties that initially appeared to have been put up by the owner.
-Instead, they were fakes based on legitimate listings on realestate.com.au and real estate agent websites.
+Instead, they were fakes based on legitimate listings on real estate websites.

 How it works

-- The scammers are posing as home owners and using information from websites to lure tenants in to pay upfront for two weeks rent and a bond.
-Both prospective tenants stated that they went and viewed the properties, as the scammers advised that their properties were listed for rent on other websites.
+- Scammers posing as home owners are using information from websites to lure tenants in and to pay upfront for rent and bond.
+Once the payment is received, they say the keys will be mailed out.

 Signs a person offering the property for rent is a scammer include that the rent amount being asked for is quite cheap for the quality of the property, they won’t speak on the phone or meet in person and they often use a free email account provider because they have to open and shut accounts all the time.

-- Google search the address given to see if the property is actually being rented out by a legitimate property agent and deal with that agent.
+- Search the address given online to see if the property is listed by a different agency.

-- Only deal with landlords you can meet face-to-face or go through a property agency.
+- Only deal with landlords you can meet face-to-face or go through a licensed real estate agent.

-- Read more about renting a property on the Consumer Protection website.
+- Know your rights as a tenant.
+Information can be found on the Consumer Protection website.

 Bulldog puppy classifieds scamRead More...